AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: Design Process and Moderator Needs

 \textbf{Agency over final decision:} Moderators also wanted to retain their control over each and every decision.
 Moderators were concerned that automated decisions will result in many false positives.
 For instance, an automated system may incorrectly classify a genuine appeal as toxic and reject it.
-As PIC\_M2 pointed out, \emph{``you will get into false positives where they [user] might go, what's wrong with saying fa***t.
+As PIC\_M2 pointed out: \begin{quote} ``You will get into false positives where they [user] might go, what's wrong with saying fa***t.
 We don't want to necessarily nuke that opportunity with that person because they're asking a question about that word.
-And we don't want the bot to ignore such appeals''}.
-Moderators were also concerned that automated decisions will encourage adversarial behavior from the users.
-For example, POL\_M1 commented: \emph{``The weakness of the [automated] system I would say is once you do it enough, other people kind of figure out what's going on.
-And then you get that kind of planned response, once there's a way to know the answer, then the value of the investigation is diminished''.}
+And we don't want the bot to ignore such appeals.'' \end{quote} Moderators were also concerned that automated decisions will encourage adversarial behavior from the users.
+For example, POL\_M1 commented: \begin{quote}``The weakness of the [automated] system I would say is once you do it enough, other people kind of figure out what's going on.
+And then you get that kind of planned response, once there's a way to know the answer, then the value of the investigation is diminished''. \end{quote}

 \textbf{Adding notes and archiving appeals:} To manage their workload and coordinate more effectively, moderators regularly added private notes to a user's appeal as a way to hold internal discussions or request another moderator for a review.
 These notes are not visible to the user and allow moderators to keep all information relevant to a user's appeal in one place.
-Upon completing their review of an appeal, moderators archive the appeal to declutter their modmail inbox and focus on active conversations with other users.
+As POL\_M1 noted, \begin{quote} {``A majority of the bans I give out are three strikes and you're out kind of bans.
+We use that toolbox program to make notes on people's accounts.
+Either my co-mods or I would put a note on an account, saying, `Oh, this is a repeat offender of this kind of behavior' [...] so if it's an old account, and they have no notes in their account, that's a good sign, that means they've been a consistently good user.''} \end{quote} Upon completing their review of an appeal, moderators archive the appeal to declutter their modmail inbox and focus on active conversations with other users.

 \textbf{Summarizing Needs:} We identified several moderator needs to support their handling of user appeals.
 First and foremost, moderators wanted to reduce their own workload of reviewing ban appeals by addressing the effort asymmetry between them and the banned users (N1).
 To support their review of a user's appeal, moderators wanted to observe the user's reflection on their behavior that led to their ban (N2) and find out about the users' awareness of their community norms (N3).
 User's responses to these questions directly influenced their final decision.
 They also wanted more protection from direct toxic messages sent by angry users (N4).
 Finally, they wanted an opportunity to directly engage with the appealing user before making their final decision (N5).